You are using the member interface.

 Includes:

-1) Accommodation and travel according to the program schedule in Ladakh
+1) Accommodation and transportation as per the program itinerary in Ladakh

-2) Three meals a day during the trip
+2) Three meals per day throughout the trip

 4) Travel insurance